klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

     jsonpickle.decode(payload.read())
 ```

-If we analyse the function call using a tracing function, we'll see that actually the sys module calls the vulnerable function `loads`.
+Analysing the function call using a tracing function, it is possible to see that the module calls actually the vulnerable function `loads`.
 To confirm that, the following snippet may be used:

 ```python
 import sys